-The word cripple has long been in use to refer to ‘a person unable to walk through illness or disability’ and is recorded (in the Lindisfarne Gospels) as early as ad 950.
-In the 20th century the term acquired offensive connotations and has now been largely replaced by broader terms such as ‘disabled person’.
+The word cripple has long been in use to refer to ‘a person unable to walk due to illness or disability’ and is recorded as early as ad 950.
+In the 20th century, the term acquired offensive connotations and has now been largely replaced by broader terms such as ‘disabled person.’.

 - Efforts need to be made to bring down the rateable burden - it's a real crippler for young businesses.

 - The baht fell to half its previous price against the dollar, making foreign debt cripplingly expensive.